Jennifer in Orlando - email@example.com

 I also want to recommend a physical therapist in Orlando, Florida that specializes in pelvic rehabilitation for men and women, Catherine A. Weibel (see Doctors and specialists in the USA, Florida).
 Her treatments for coccydynia and pudendal neuralgia have helped me quite a bit.

-The bicyclists may appreciate learning about the moon saddle which helped me get back on a road bike.
+The bicyclists may appreciate learning about the moon saddle (see Cycling for people with coccyx pain) which helped me get back on a road bike.
 The moon saddle costs about $85 and has a 60 day money back return policy.
 It's designed to remove pressure on the coccyx and reduce pressure on the sacrospinal ligament and pudendal nerve.

 Since my last update in April 2007, I've improved little by little each month.
 I can now drive all day and sit all day at work, but sleeping without pain medication results in a night of tossing and turning due to the constant ache.
 I've found Flector patches work faster than Lidoderm patches and can be used 24 hours per day.
 A couple months ago I found a physical therapist that specializes in pelvic rehabilitation and find it to be very helpful.

 I'm happy to offer additional information for anyone that has questions.